chrismedrela/django-workshop/docs/other_authentication_sources.rst

 :file:`userauth/backends.py` as follows::

     from django.conf import settings
-    from django.contrib.auth.models import User, check_password
+    from django.contrib.auth.models import User

     class SettingsBackend():
         """Authenticate against the settings ADMIN_LOGIN and ADMIN_PASSWORD.

-        Use the login name, and a hash of the password.
+        Use the login name, and password in plain text.
 This example uses "admin" as username and password:

         ADMIN_LOGIN = 'admin'